 My cousin swears by the peanut butter in a jar. - Sylph2

 I almost always buy my broth at Trader Joe's.
-I find it has decent flavor and at $1.99 a box is a handy staple for the pantry.
+I find it has decent flavor and at $1.99 a box, it's a handy staple for the pantry.

 Here's one that I actually didn't see on anyone's list, but I'm calling editorial privilege and adding it myself.
 While I liked the old all-butter crusts better than these, which contain palm oil, it's still a pretty good frozen dough and it doesn't contain any hydrogenated oils.